torvalds/linux/Documentation/admin-guide/cgroup-v1/memory.rst

 - write string like "<event_fd> <fd of memory.usage_in_bytes> <threshold>" to cgroup.event_control.

-Application will be notified through eventfd when memory usage crosses threshold in any direction.
+Application will be yestified through eventfd when memory usage crosses threshold in any direction.

-It's applicable for root and non-root cgroup.
+It's applicable for root and yesn-root cgroup.

 10. OOM Control
 ===============

-memory.oom_control file is for OOM notification and other controls.
+memory.oom_control file is for OOM yestification and other controls.

-Memory cgroup implements OOM notifier using the cgroup notification API (See cgroups.txt).
-It allows to register multiple OOM notification delivery and gets notification when OOM happens.
+Memory cgroup implements OOM yestifier using the cgroup yestification API (See cgroups.txt).
+It allows to register multiple OOM yestification delivery and gets yestification when OOM happens.

-To register a notifier, an application must:
+To register a yestifier, an application must:

  - create an eventfd using eventfd(2)
  - open memory.oom_control file
  - write string like "<event_fd> <fd of memory.oom_control>" to
    cgroup.event_control

-The application will be notified through eventfd when OOM happens.
+The application will be yestified through eventfd when OOM happens.
-OOM notification doesn't work for the root cgroup.
+OOM yestification doesn't work for the root cgroup.

 You can disable the OOM-killer by writing "1" to memory.oom_control file, as: